Alabama Water Quality at a Glance

 Consider PFAS-Certified Filtration

 A certified GAC or RO filter can reduce PFAS and other common contaminants.
-This adds extra protection, especially for children and during pregnancy.
+This can be a practical “extra protection” step while utility upgrades roll out.
+View our recommended Waterdrop RO option.
 We may earn a commission if you buy through our links.
 This never affects the information we present.

 Report Water Quality Concerns